What To Do When You Hate Your Job?

 - Fake It Until You Make It Out of There

 If you have come to the conclusion that there is just nothing left for you at your job, then it really is time to go.
-My best advice is try not to get to the point where you don’t care about anything.
-Because once you get to that point — the point of no return — then no smile or amount of out of office events will be able to hide your true feelings.
-And pretty soon others will start to realize them, too.
-(We all have to pretend sometimes
+The best advice is to try not to let your unhappiness show; after all, your job is still a professional environment.
+Once you get to the point of no return — where you just don’t care — then no smile or amount of out of office time will hide your true feelings.
+Pretty soon others will realize them, too.
+So, even if you hate your job, try not to show it.